YEJI315/YEJI315/README.md

 - 👋 Hi, I’m VEGGIE
-- 👀 I’m interested in self development and self improvement
+- 👀 I’m interested in self development and money
-- 🌱 I’m currently learning about Git and GitHub
+- 🌱 I’m currently learning SpringBoot
 - 📫 How to reach me => kimyeji315@gmail.com

     (۶•̀ᴗ•́)۶ plz get in touch! ٩(๑❛ワ❛๑)